caveat-dev/caveat-dev.github.io/README.md

 Clone this repository.
 You will need to edit games.md as well as add the HTML and CSS files for your game.

 ## Step 2:
 Add the HTML and CSS files for your game into the "game_src" directory.
-The files should both be named "yourname_gamename", Ex: "caveat_box_push".
+The files should both be named "yourname_gamename", Ex: "caveat_box_push". <b>You must name these files correctly as you export them from Pico-8.
+Changing the names later breaks the carts.</b>

 ## Step 3:
 Add the following to the games.md page below the other embeds.
 "GAME NAME" is the name of your game, "YOU" is your name or username, "YOUR_REPO" is a link to the source code repository, and "FILE_NAME" is the name of the HTML file for the game.